APL Rule Book 2026 | Australian Powerlifting League

 • For Single-Ply, the shirt must be constructed entirely of fabric or polyester and must be of single-material construction.
 The shirt cannot have an open back.
 Sleeves cannot be rolled up above the elbow.

 • For Multi-Ply, the bench shirt can be fabric, polyester or canvas, but must be of single-material construction.
 The Multi-Ply bench shirt can have an open back.
+In the case of open-back bench shirts, the skin of the back must be covered by an additional material sewn into the shirt and can be secured by Velcro straps.

 • T-shirts cannot be worn underneath bench shirts in any division.

 • These and similar shirts are not permitted to be worn for the execution of other lifts under any circumstances.
+Only a t-shirt as defined in the rules shall be worn during the squat and, optionally, in the deadlift.

 • Patches or stitching may not be added anywhere on the lifter's shirt that may give the lifter an unfair advantage.